It’s fair to say that Hannah Jane Kile has lived a life of constant adjustment, both personally and musically.

 While her early songwriting reflects the trials and tribulations of a young woman navigating difficult times, recent efforts — expressed through her various musical vehicles — show a newfound confidence and self-assurance that has moved the twenty-something-year-old performer well beyond past-life cruelties.

 Echoes of favorite contemporary vocalists like Bonnie Raitt are evident in tracks like “Warm your Heart” from the 2018 CD Little Blue Heron, and her YouTube cover of Adele’s “One and Only.”

 Pre-pandemic success as an opening act in songwriter showcases for Grammy Award winner Patty Griffin, Ingrid Michelson and blues legend Carolyn Wonderland pave the way for an exciting year to come.

-Hannah Jane Kile’s upcoming solo release, Winter, the first of four planned seasonal efforts, will drop Dec.
-21; Solabel is currently recording their first album of original music to be released in early 2022; and the success of Dear Darling has earned the folk trio a berth on the Norwegian Pearl, selected as one of the opening acts for the 14th Annual Cayamo “Journey Through Song,” a seven-day musical cruise through the Caribbean slated to set sail in March 2022.
-The Sacramento-based trio will serve as an opening act for headliners Emmylou Harris, Grace Potter, Indigo Girls, the Punch Brothers and the Mavericks.
+Hannah Jane Kile’s solo release, Winter, dropped Dec.
+21; Solabel is currently recording their first album of original music to be released in late 2022; and the success of Dear Darling has earned the folk trio a berth on the Norwegian Pearl, selected as one of the opening acts for the 14th Annual Cayamo “Journey Through Song,” a seven-day musical cruise through the Caribbean.
+The Sacramento-based trio served as an opening act for headliners Emmylou Harris, Grace Potter, Indigo Girls, the Punch Brothers and the Mavericks.